Raincoon/OddRealmBotany/README.md

 Current planned features
  - login with username+password for item tracking
  - adding/editing/removing entries for plants and tags
- - searching for botanical items based on attributes (grow time/season/biome/other tags?)
+ - sorting/searching for botanical items based on attributes (grow time/season/biome/other tags?)

 [Link to the Heroku app](https://oddrealmbotany.herokuapp.com/)